NitroXENO7/pwn.college_nived/Pondering_Paths.md

 ## References
 pwn college description

-# explicit relative paths, from /
+# 7.explicit relative paths, from /
 using . as a reference to current directory

 ## My solve